N10h0ggr/N10h0ggr.github.io/_posts/2024-03-02-Shellcode-Injection.md

 title: Shellcode Injection
 date: 2024-03-02
 categories:
-  - malware
+  - Malware Development
-  - execution
+  - Process Injection
 tags:
-  - english
+  - Maldev-Academy
 toc: "true"
 ---
 Shellcode is a snippet of machine code typically written in assembly language.
 It's designed to perform a specific task when executed, often granting the attacker control over the compromised system.